Immersive Van Gogh Exhibit Debuts In Denver In September But Tickets Already Selling Fast

 The venue will be announced closer to the exhibit’s debut on Sept.
 30. Even still, pre-sale tickets are available now.
 Ross said Denver has the highest ticket sales per capita of any of the other 15 cities where Immersive Van Gogh is running — including Los Angeles and Chicago.
 The hope is even more people will take the opportunity to experience van Gogh’s work in a new and unforgettable way.

 “It’s really quite emotional and moving, and it’s the chance to see a new artistic medium,” Ross said.
 “You don’t have to have any special artistic knowledge of van Gogh to enjoy this.
-We have a running already in Toronto, Chicago and San Francisco and people are just blown away by it.”MORE NEWS: Denver Weather: Snow Likely Overnight Into Wednesday
+We have a running already in Toronto, Chicago and San Francisco and people are just blown away by it.”MORE NEWS: Home Improvement Sticker Shock In Colorado: Lumber Shortage Drives Prices Up 180%

 For more details and to purchase presale tickets, visit Denver Van Gogh.